Kong/docs.konghq.com/app/enterprise/0.35-x/getting-started/start-kong.md

 ### Default Ports

-By default Kong listens on the following ports:
+By default, Kong Enterprise listens on the following ports:

 - `:8000`: incoming HTTP traffic from Consumers, and forwarded to Upstream Services.